 When practising your rudiments, always use a metronome.
 The metronome not only helps you keep a steady tempo and improves subdivision skills, but it also provides a method of tracking your progress.

 Rudiments are often overlooked and under appreciated as part of a drummer's education.
 However, as any truly great drummer will tell you, mastery of the rudiments are at the heart of their success.
 All great drummers practice their rudiments daily and if you want to be great someday your work starts here!

 The 60 rudiments section of the site is divided into three levels: beginner, intermediate and advanced.
 Incorporated into each level is a system of "prerequisites"--that's a fancy word meaning "complicated things are always made up of simple things, so learn the simple things first".
 Because many of the level I rudiments are used as prerequisites for subsequent levels it is important to have a good grounding in beginner rudiments before advancing.
 To achieve the best results, the rudiments should be practiced in numerical order from 1 to 60.
-Click on the links below to begin:

 The "Foundation Strokes" are the seven basic stick motions of pipe band drumming upon which every rudiment is built.
 Mastering your foundation strokes can greatly increase your physical awareness, dexterity and coordination giving your rudiment practice a palpable boost.

 These are the first rudiments you should learn as a pipe band drummer--the basics.
 Your rudiment journey begins here with the introduction of singles, doubles, triplets, basic rolls and flams.
 In a school setting, completing the beginner rudiments list is an achievable goal for first year players.

 Level II introduces the majority of flam rudiments and basic drag rudiments as well as even numbered rolls.
 In a school setting, most students should have a solid grasp on their level II rudiments by the end of their second or third year.